fossabot/prysm/README.md

 pip install prysm
 ```

-If you would like to see more frequent updates to the version on pypi, please let the author know.  prysm requires [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [pandas](https://pandas.pydata.org/), and [matplotlib](https://matplotlib.org/) as well as [pytest](http://pytest.org/) for its testing framework.
+If you would like to see more frequent updates to the version on pypi, please let the author know.  prysm requires [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [pandas](https://pandas.pydata.org/), and [matplotlib](https://matplotlib.org/).
 Pip should take care of these for you, but if for some reason it doesn't, make sure they are installed first.

 ### Optional Dependencies

 Prysm uses numpy for array operations.
 If your environment has [numba](http://numba.pydata.org/) installed, it will automatically accelerate many of prysm's compuations.
-If [pyculib](http://pyculib.readthedocs.io/en/latest/) is installed with a compatible nVidia GPU, FFTs should be performed on the GPU automatically.
+The tests will require [pytest](http://pytest.org/) to run.

 ## Features